Debugging Guide for Workspaces

 Helpful Tip

-If you are encountering an issue when you run your workspace, use either of the following to help narrow down where the problem is coming from:
+If you are encountering an issue when you run your workspace, use the following to help narrow down where the problem is coming from:

-• Run With Feature Caching: Runs the entire workflow and then allows you to inspect the data at any point in the workspace.
-This option is flexible but can take longer as you must process all the features first.
+• Run With Data (Feature) Caching: Runs the entire workflow and then allows you to inspect the data at any point in the workspace.
+This option is flexible, but it may take longer, as you must process all the features first.

-• Run With Breakpoints: Stops the workflow at a specific breakpoint allowing you to visualize feature by feature within FME Workbench.
-This option is quick to use since it will stop at the first feature rather than running the entire workspace.
+• Run With Breakpoints: Stops the workflow at a specific breakpoint, allowing you to visualise feature by feature within FME Workbench.
+This option is quick to use, as it stops at the first feature rather than running the entire workspace.

-Once you have an idea of the general area where the problem exists, you can move on to the next step.
+Once you have identified the general area where the problem exists, you can proceed to the next step.

 “I’m going to try using only a single feature from the dataset”

 Making small changes and testing is a great way to get to the source of an issue.
-For example, changing a workspace to read a smaller set of the same data, can test if a particular feature in that dataset is causing the issue.
+For example, changing a workspace to read a smaller subset of the same data can help determine if a particular feature in that dataset is causing the issue.
 Below is a simple procedure to use:

 Test Procedure: